Last updated on - September 17th, 2018

 There is no doubt that test automation or automation testing is becoming necessary for testing application successfully, in both large as well as small organizations.

-Test Automation has specific advantages for improving long-term efficiency of software testing process.
+Automated software testing has specific advantages for improving long-term efficiency of software testing process.

 Nowadays, IT industry is most productive than ever, they need resources who are also dynamic in nature.
 The industries are looking for multi-skilled, multi-tasking resource.